tiffin-filion/skillcrush/skillcrush_rogue_project/README.md

 # rogue project
-I was given nothing except a PSD to create the site from and Google of course ;)
+I learned how to develop a static web page with nothing but a PSD file for guidance.
 ![Wireframe](RoguePickings.jpg)